giladbi/Observer/README.md

 Observer
 ========

-Rebuild the limit order book from FIX messages.
+Rebuild the limit order book from CME FIX messages.
 For more information, see http://www.fixobserver.com.